dmitry-chuprak/Portfolio/README.md

 Hey! 👋 I'm the data analyst who's all about finding stories in numbers

-I've previously gained a wealth of experience in finance, but then gained data analyst knowledged and chose the new path.
+I've previously gained a wealth of experience in finance, but then gained data analyst knowledged and now I ride new path.

 ## What You'll Find Here